antonrh/anydi/docs/usage.md

     This pattern can be used while writing unit tests to ensure that each test case has a clean dependency graph.

-## Strict Mode
+## Auto-Registration

-`AnyDI` operates in non-strict mode by default, meaning it doesn't require explicit registration for every type.
-It can dynamically resolve or auto-register dependencies, simplifying setups where manual registration for each type is impractical.
+`AnyDI` doesn't require explicit registration for every type.
+It can dynamically resolve and auto-register dependencies, simplifying setups where manual registration for each type is impractical.

 Consider a scenario with class dependencies: